![]() |

 that these birds are relatively localized and sedentary,

-The most conservative explanation is that they are simply a previously
+The most conservative explanation was that they would simply be a previously

 un-described plumage or morph of one of the species already known from the